Feedback Cooling and Thermometry of a Single Trapped Ion Using a Knife Edge: Temperature measurement and feedback

-Thermometry and feedback cooling:\quad By calibrating the spectrum of the detected photocurrent (see appendix~B), it is possible to perform thermometry based on the measured spectrum by fitting Eq.~\ref{eq:psd_ion_motion} to the calibrated power spectral density and accounting for an offset in the power spectral density related to the ground state motion.
+By calibrating the spectrum of the detected photocurrent (see appendix~B), it is possible to perform thermometry based on the measured spectrum by fitting Eq.~\ref{eq:psd_ion_motion} to the calibrated power spectral density and accounting for an offset in the power spectral density related to the ground state motion.
+In addition to the measured temperature, this also yields the \(1/e\) cooling time, given by the inverse width \(1/\gamma_{\mathrm{j}}\) of the harmonic oscillator power spectral density~\cite{PhysRevLett.122.223601,PhysRevLett.96.043003,leibfried2003quantum,Dania2021}.
 Unless stated otherwise, the thermometry measurements were taken at a saturation parameter of $s \approx 1$.
+The spectrum analyzer was set to a frequency span of 50\,kHz, with a resolution bandwidth of 1\,Hz and a video bandwidth of 10\,Hz, leading to an acquisition time of approximately 4\,s.
+Given that the width of the motional peaks at optimal feedback cooling gain is on the order of 1\,kHz, it is easily possible to decrease the time required for temperature measurements to well below 1\,s.

 The projection of a given trap axis onto the knife edge determines the signal-to-noise ratio (SNR) with which motion along that axis can be detected.
 Here, the cooling performance was examined for two different orientations of the knife edge, A and B, relative to the trap axes.
 Orientation A aims to provide the best cooling performance for ion motion along one particular trap axis.
-For this purpose, the knife edge is oriented to be perpendicular to the given trap axis to maximize the signal-to-noise ratio.
+For this purpose, the knife edge is oriented to be perpendicular to the given trap axis to maximize the SNR.
 Orientation B sacrifices some cooling performance but allows ion motion along multiple trap axes to be feedback cooled simultaneously.
 Here, the knife edge is oriented such that both radial trap axes have an approximately equal projection onto the knife edge.
 This results in a similar SNR for ion motion detected along both axes, which is, however, lower compared to orientation A. To effectively cool motion along each trap axis and minimize crosstalk, the corresponding feedback signal is applied to a compensation electrode located along the direction of the axis.